-- Last year, as you know we faced a record shattering \$123 billion merchandise trade deficit and this year it could reach \$150 billion.
-Our deficit with just four of the places I recently visited--Japan, Korea, Taiwan and Hong Kong--will amount to \$70 billion this year. - economy, particularly manufacturing which is costing us millions of jobs, offsetting employment gains in the service sector.
+- Last year, as you know, we faced a record shattering \$123 billion merchandise trade deficit and this year it could reach \$150 billion.
+Our deficit with just four of the places I recently visited--Japan, Korea, Taiwan, and Hong Kong--will amount to \$70 billion this year. - This gross imbalance has devastated important sectors of our economy, particularly manufacturing which is costing us millions of jobs, offsetting employment gains in the service sector.
 In the last ten years, it is estimated that the United States has lost over 600,000 jobs in just three industries alone: textiles and apparel, steel and footwear.
 And this trend has now spread to such high technology areas as telecommunications and semiconductors.